Skip to Content

 Roadside Emergency Kit

-Accidents and breakdowns are likely to happen, especially if you’ll be on an extended solo trip.
+Accidents and breakdowns are likely to happen, especially if you’re on an extended solo trip.
 Keep yourself safe by preparing ahead of time with a roadside emergency kit.

-This kit contains all the major items you’re likely to need including jumper cables, various tools, and a warning triangle.
-We’ve also listed some of the individual items lower down in the article.
+This kit contains all the major items you’re likely to need, including jumper cables, various tools, and a warning triangle.
+We’ve also listed some of the individual items below.
 Make sure you don’t buy duplicates!

 Travel Mug